We likely have a desire to “feel great” more often than not.

-Often your inner negative voice is annoyingly repetitive.
-It will feed you the same things over and over again, pecking away at your resolve, hoping you’ll eventually swallow its lies.
+It will repeatedly feed you the same things, pecking away at your resolve, hoping you’ll eventually swallow its lies.

 If your negative voice thinks it can interrupt your perfectly lovely day, show it who’s boss by interrupting its repetitive string of mind garbage.

 Make a list of the good things you’ve done in the last ten minutes, your Drops of Awesome.

 Picture a giant Bucket of Awesome that you’re filling with these Drops.

 Did you encourage a co-worker, actively listen to your boss’s instructions, or respond to an email you’d been procrastinating over?

 Read an informative article?

 How about the last hour, day, week, month, or year?